llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 3 - Migrate Cassandra Workloads to Cosmos DB.md

     limit 100;
     ```

     The **orderinfo.orderdetails** table contains a list of orders placed by each customer.
 The data recorded includes the date the order was placed, and the value of the order.
-The data is clustered by the **customerid** column, so that applications to quickly find all orders for a specified customer.
+The data is clustered by the **customerid** column, so that applications can quickly find all orders for a specified customer.

-17. Run the following command.
+19. Run the following command.
 This command displays the first 100 rows from the **orderinfo.orderline** table:

     ```cqlsh
     select *